 What is an Internship?

-An internship is on-the-job training offered by an employer to provide you with practical experience.
-Often internships are offered to recent graduates of a degree or diploma program to improve your resume and gain experience in your field.
-There are also internship opportunities that help newcomers to Canada gain Canadian experience.
+An internship is a type of on-the-job training offered by an employer to provide you with practical work experience.
+Internships are generally offered to recent graduates of a degree or diploma program as an opportunity to gain real-life experience in their field.
+There are also special internship programs that can help newcomers gain experience working in Canada.

 Occasionally internships will be advertised as unpaid experience for school credit.
 This type of experience is actually classified as a practicum in British Columbia.

 Internships and practicums are different.
-A practicum is part of your formal education in college or university.
-Practicums are not considered “work” because they provide hands-on training required to complete your degree or diploma.
-No wages are paid for this type of work experience; instead you get credit toward your education.
+A practicum is part of your formal studies at college or university, and is not considered to be “work”.
+Depending on your educational program, a practicum may be optional or it may be mandatory for graduation.
+In either case, no wages are paid for this type of work experience; instead you get academic credit for successfully completing the practicum.